Gift of Real Estate

 Transforming Realty to Gift Reality

 Want to make a gift to support your favorite MultiCare program or foundation without touching your bank account?
 Consider giving us real estate, such as a personal residence, vacation home, farm, commercial property or undeveloped land.
 Such a generous gift helps us create changes that bring health, healing and hope to so many in your community.
 And a gift of real estate also helps you.
-When you give us appreciated property you have held longer than one year, you qualify for a federal income tax charitable deduction.
-This eliminates capital gains tax.
+When you give appreciated property you have held longer than one year, like real estate, you qualify for a federal income tax charitable deduction and you may minimize or eliminate capital gains tax.
 And you no longer have to deal with that property's maintenance costs, property taxes or insurance.

 Another benefit: You don't have to hassle with selling the real estate.
-You can deed the property directly to Good Samaritan Foundation, Mary Bridge Children's Foundation, MultiCare Health Foundation or South King Health Foundation or ask your attorney to add a few sentences in your will or trust agreement.
+Contact our gift planning team for instructions on how you can easily deed your property to support your favorite program or foundation.
+You can also ask your attorney to add a few sentences in your will or trust agreement.

 Ways to Give Real Estate

 When you make a gift today of real estate you have owned longer than one year, you qualify for a federal income tax charitable deduction equal to the property's full fair market value.
 This deduction lets you reduce the cost of making the gift and frees cash that otherwise would have been used to pay taxes.
 By donating the property to us, you also eliminate capital gains tax on its appreciation.

 A gift of real estate through your will or living trust allows you the flexibility to change your mind and the potential to support our work with a larger gift than you could during your lifetime.
-In as little as one sentence or two, you can ensure that your support of MultiCare continues after your lifetime.
+In as little as one sentence or two, you can ensure that your support for a MultiCare program or foundation continues after your lifetime.